LyceanEM/LyceanEM.github.io/_publications/2021-21-03-Polarimetric-Scattering-with-Discrete-Raytracing-for-OTA-Analysis.md

 ---
-title: "**Accepted** Polarimetric Scattering with Discrete Raytracing for OTA Analysis"
+title: "Polarimetric Scattering with Discrete Raytracing for OTA Analysis"
 collection: publications
 permalink: /publication/2021-21-03-Polarimetric-Scattering-with-Discrete-Raytracing-for-OTA-Analysis
 excerpt: 'This paper is part of a new series on over the air test (OTA) techniques at 26GHz.'
 date: 2021-01-01
-venue: '15th European Conference on Antennas and Propagation'
+venue: '15th European Conference on Antennas and Propagation **(Accepted)**'
-citation: 'A. L. Freire, T. G. Pelham, G. Hilton, M. Beach'
+citation: 'T. G. Pelham, A. L. Freire, G. Hilton, M. Beach'
 ---
 The use of millimetre waves (mmWave) requires the development of novel, robust over the air (OTA) test methods.
 One low-cost OTA method is based